-The OR Department at the Naval Postgraduate School in Monterey, California, is the oldest and one of the largest OR departments in the nation.
-Our students are primarily military officers seeking Master’s degrees in defense-oriented OR topics.
+The mission of the Department of Information Sciences (IS) at the Naval Postgraduate School in Monterey, California, is to provide in-residence graduate education, as well as a continuum of career-long learning opportunities, in support of defense requirements in the areas of information sciences, systems, and operations.
+The Department maintains an internationally respected research program in selected areas of information sciences, systems, and operations, and has the capability of developing research programs in additional areas of information sciences that are required to support graduate education.
+Our students are primarily military officers seeking Master’s degrees in defense-oriented IS topics.
 We also have a small Ph.D. program.
 Our students are capable, mature, and hard working.
-The department has 47 faculty members, with 20 tenure track professors, who do research in defense-related stochastic modeling, data analysis, optimization, simulation, human systems integration, and human performance.
-Our research addresses important and challenging problems in national security and we foster close collaborations with US Navy and Department of Defense sponsors, as well as other universities.
-Additional information about our department can be found at http://nps.edu/or.
+Our research addresses important and challenging problems in national security, and we foster close collaborations with US Navy and Department of Defense sponsors, as well as other universities.
+Additional information about our department can be found at http://www.nps.edu/is.

-Interested parties are encouraged to submit their applications by January 19, 2018.
-In your application package include your curriculum vitae and names of three references.
-Tell us in your cover letter why you are interested in this position and comment on your experience and capabilities.
+The closing date for the receipt of applications is 24 May 2019.
+In your application package include your resume, names of three references, cybersecurity certifications, and a sample of your published work.
+Tell us in your cover letter why you are interested in this position and comment on your operational and acquisition-related experiences in cybersecurity.

 The mission of the Naval Postgraduate School is to provide relevant and unique advanced education and research programs to increase the combat effectiveness of commissioned officers of the Naval Service to enhance the security of the United States.
 In support of the foregoing, and to sustain academic excellence, NPS and the DON foster and encourage a program of relevant and meritorious research which both supports the needs of Navy and Department of Defense while building the intellectual capital of Naval Postgraduate School faculty.